ShubhaPokharel/Interface/README.md

 We have 2 implemintation classes, so we took 2 methods.
 If we have 5 implemintation classes, we use 5 methods.
 If we want one method to handle all the implemintation classes, we can use "Greeting".
 "Greeting" is like the parent type for all the implemintation classes.

+Note:

+If you take the argument as the child classes, while calling the method we can only pass that child type.
+If you take the argument as the parent classes, while calling the methods we can pass all child types.